ozgecanoz/face_expT/GCP_TRAINING_VM_SETUP.md

 # Google Cloud VM Setup for Model Training
+du -sh .  --> to see the size of the current directory, du -sh dir_name

 # stop the instance from command line : much better:
 gcloud compute instances stop trainer-a100-co-cuda12 --zone us-central1-a --discard-local-ssd=false